 The earthy, chocolatey flavors of Sumatran coffee beans work best with medium and dark roast levels.
 Because the more delicate flavors disappear during the wet hulling process, Sumatran coffee is not especially well suited to light roasting.
 Instead, these beans are often used in espresso and other dark blends because they hold up well to heavy roasting.
 For the freshest-tasting coffee, look for beans that have been roasted as recently as possible.
 You may want to check for roast dates on the bags of coffee you buy and try to consume coffee between a week and a month after the roast date.

 The bottom line?
 The best beans we tested were Volcanica Coffee’s Sumatra Mandheling Coffee Beans, which have just the smooth, complex flavor we expect from a Mandheling.
-Our second favorite, Starbucks’ Sumatra Dark Roast Whole Bean Coffee, has an impressive flavor and an equally impressive price.
-If you’re a fan of pre-ground beans, we recommend AmazonFresh’s Organic Fair Trade Sumatra, a bold, dark roast coffee conveniently sold in medium-size grounds.
+Our second favorite, the Cooper’s Cask Sumatra Dark Roast, has an impressive, smokey flavor.
+And if you’re a fan of pre-ground beans, we recommend AmazonFresh’s Organic Fair Trade Sumatra, a bold, dark roast coffee conveniently sold in medium-size grounds.

 Sumatran coffee is widely available, but the quality of the beans can vary quite a bit between brands.
 We hope our comprehensive reviews of the five best Sumatran coffee brands, plus our quick guide to Sumatran coffee beans, help you find the unique, complex flavors you’re searching for.